-As a former board member and long-time advisor to the Association of Academic Museums and Galleries, Shapiro led this national body of campus museums in their first-ever strategic planning; rigorous financial modeling; and the engagement of an outside management service.
+As a former board member and long-time advisor to the Association of Academic Museums and Galleries, Shapiro led this national body of campus museums in their first-ever strategic planning; rigorous financial modeling; and the engagement of professional management services.
 Shapiro co-authored “Campus Art Museums in the 21st Century: A Conversation” with Peter Linett and the Cultural Policy Center at the University of Chicago.
 This benchmark study considered the evolving opportunities and obligations in this dynamic field.

 Previously, Shapiro led the $220 million membership efforts for the California State Automobile Association (AAA); was a product director with GNC (General Nutrition Centers); and consulted on new product development with Kuczmarski & Associates.

 Shapiro earned an MBA with a concentration in Marketing from the University of Chicago Booth Graduate School of Business and a BA from Stanford University.
 He serves on the national Directors Circle for The Wooster Group; is a former board vice-chair of Marwen Foundation; and a past president of the SF Arts Education Project.
 He and his wife Madeleine Grynsztejn live in Chicago.